 He recalls his first trip to the Napa Valley was in 1991 – seven years later he left the world of cold winters and sheet metal and moved to Yountville.
 His first job in the region was with a San Francisco based wine distributor – he spent three years commuting from the Napa Valley to San Francisco – but it was during his time here that he discovered his love for Cabernet Franc through several wines he was repping at the time including Pride Mountain Vineyards and Titus Vineyards.
 Based on his experience at this distributor – Sean also founded a small wine brokerage firm in the late 1990s (which he no longer runs).

-Looking to make a small amount of wine on his own, in 1999 he purchased merely 1/2 ton of Cabernet Franc grapes and made 48 cases.
-While the vineyard sources have changed over the years he has made Cabernet Franc every year since including from Monticello Vineyards and Titus Vineyards.
-Today he purchases fruit from the historic Pocai Vineyard (under ownership by Ballentine Winery) and this is now the primary wine made under the Larkin label.
+Looking to make a small amount of wine on his own, in 1999 he purchased merely 1/2 ton of Cabernet Franc grapes from Titus Vineyards and made 48 cases of wine (Robert Foley was his early winemaker) – Sean is now the winemaker.
+While the vineyard sources have changed over the years he has made Cabernet Franc every year since including from Monticello Vineyards and continuing with Titus Vineyards.
+Today he also purchases fruit from the historic Pocai Vineyard (under ownership by Ballentine Winery) and this is now the primary wine made under the Larkin label.